 Mahboub earned a master’s degree in social work with a concentration in medical and mental health from the University of Wisconsin–Milwaukee.
 She received a bachelor’s degree from the University of Wisconsin–Parkside.
 Mahboub is currently completing her PhD at the Institute for Clinical Social Work in Chicago, focusing on the application of psychodynamic theory in clinical practice.
 Her focus of research is the Subjective Experience of Women Diagnosed with Breast Cancer, an area that she has become familiar with since beginning her work at CTCA.

 At Midwestern, Mahboub counsels patients and their families, offering strength and insight at a time when they may feel overwhelmed and confused.
 She explores with them their experiences with their illness, as well as other relationships and situations in their lives.
 Furthermore, she motivates patients to become more empowered in their whole-person care.

-Because Mahboub is a member of many of our breast cancer patients’ care teams, she often collaborates with our breast cancer specialists at Midwestern.
+Because Mahboub is a member of many of our breast cancer patients’ care teams, she often collaborates with our breast cancer specialists at CTCA at Midwestern.